 Who Should Apply?

 This programme is designed for the person responsible for the day-to-day communications at your organisation.
-It’s fine though if they also have other non-comms related responsibilities.
+It’s fine if they also have other non-comms related responsibilities.

 The programme is designed to be flexible so different people from your organisation can attend different sessions if your comms person isn’t available but we will need one lead contact who should ideally endeavour to attend the entire programme or as many sessions as possible.

-- is working in one of the 32 London boroughs
+- Is working in one of the 33 London boroughs

-- can provide at least three years of financial records
+- Can provide at least two years of financial records

 - Is a small to medium sized registered charity with a turnover of £2 million or less.